 When managing a team, it's essential to be able to estimate how long it takes to complete a task.
 Chances are you've had an experience where your estimates turned out to be wrong; the project took longer than expected, or your product team couldn't deliver in time.

 If estimates are often inaccurate, why bother with them at all?
 Imagine spending time creating a cost estimation, but going over budget by a huge amount once the project is underway?
 The reality is that estimates help to set expectations and determine how much work your team can complete within a specific timeframe.
 As a project manager, it’s useful to improve your project estimation skills and carry your team along with you.

 Managers in Agile environments improve their estimation process using the Fibonacci scale or a modified Fibonacci sequence to evaluate the tasks to be completed in a sprint.
 In this article, we will define what the Fibonacci scale is and how you can apply it to determine the time needed for your projects.

 What is the Fibonacci scale?

 Agile teams discuss upcoming tasks and assign points to each one using the Fibonacci scale to prioritize tasks to be included in the next sprint.
-Complex tasks are assigned more points, while smaller tasks are assigned fewer.
+Complex tasks are assigned more Agile story points, while smaller tasks are assigned fewer.

 The Fibonacci scale, based on the Fibonacci sequence, consists of numbers that add up the two preceding numbers, starting with 0 and 1.
 The standard Fibonacci sequence is 0, 1, 2, 3, 5, 8, 13, 21, 34, 55, and 89.